cltl/pepper/README.md

 The [Google Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/) is used as Speech Recognition solution for this project.
 Please refer to their website for licencing and installation instructions.
 It is of course possible to use a different Automatic Speech Recognition (ASR) solution, if you wish!
+Call ``pip install google-cloud-speech`` in order to install the required libaries.

 ##### 4: OpenFace (Docker)
 Face recognition in this project is done using the open source OpenFace project ([Site](http://cmusatyalab.github.io/openface/), [Git](https://github.com/cmusatyalab/openface)),